hash6iron/powadcr/README.md

 |4|Off|
 |5|Off|

-How to install compiled .bin firmware in powadcr?
+How to install firmwares in powadcr?
 -----
 <b>At the first time</b>

-- You need to install first of all this release: https://github.com/hash6iron/powadcr/releases/tag/Release
+- First you need to flash the screen firmware with this file : https://github.com/hash6iron/powadcr/releases/download/Release/powadcr_iface.tft
+- The second step is to flash the following file in AudioKit board : https://github.com/hash6iron/powadcr/releases/download/Release/Powadcr_v1.0r2.bin
-- Then install later, the latest relase: https://github.com/hash6iron/powadcr/releases/latest
+- Then install later, the Screen and AudioKit firmwares from the latest relase: https://github.com/hash6iron/powadcr/releases/latest

 <b>How to?</b>

+To flash the firmware of the screen the file powadcr shown below must be copied inside an empty SD Card, insert it inside the SD Reader of the screen and connect the screen to the GPIO connector of the Audiokit board as shown below.
+Take care with polarity of the power, because if the polarity is inverted the screen could damage it.
+When the power is connected the screen will start with blank background and the file copy will be in process.
+This only takes less than 2 minutes.
+Be sure that the power couldn't be disconected during this process.

-You can flash the binaries directly to the board if you do not want to mess with code and compilers.
+After this you can flash the binaries directly to the AudioKit board if you do not want to mess with code and compilers.

 1. Download ESP32 Flash Downloading Tool - from [here](https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/production_stage/tools/flash_download_tool.html)
 2. Unzip file and execute - flash_download_tool_x.x.x.exe file